18 Top PE Activities for Dynamic Physical Education Classes

 Game Instructions and Rules:

-2. The game starts with one team holding the ball, aiming to pass it along their court and shoot to topple the pin within the opposing team's hoop.
+The game starts with one team holding the ball, passing it to set up a shot at the opposing team's pin.

 Small Group Game 2: Rescue Me